 Islands are wonderfully limiting.
-You’re set apart, the surrounding water cutting you off from much of the world, leaving you access only to what’s immediately available.
+You’re set apart, the surrounding water cuts you off from much of the world, leaving you access only to what’s immediately available.
 The San Juan Islands are not about roughing it by any means, like a wilderness or far flung uninhabited place.
 Still, it’s off the beaten track.
 You can’t come and go as you please without a ferry or private boat.
 Distances are closer, and there are few places to go.

 During our week in the San Juans I didn’t take notes, didn’t journal about my days, wondered only a bit, didn’t write at all.
 This is unusual for me.
 If I don’t make notes, it’s often lost, no matter how much I tell myself I’ll remember.
 But our week one the islands was more of a gestalt, a large moment and place of beauty and equanimity (and yes, privilege), where experiences were not a Thing to be tackled or considered, but more like breathing.
-I felt awestruck by the beauty and quiet, or maybe it was a word vacation as well as the other kind.
+I was awestruck by the beauty and quiet, or maybe it was a word vacation as well as the other kind.
 But I find myself thinking back, soothing myself with the quiet loveliness, looking at photos and appreciating how different it is to be on an island, and wondering about it a little more after the fact.

 This was my first trip to the San Juans, in spite of it being only about 5 hours away.
 The drive is mostly lovely Washington countryside, riverside, with a fair dose of industry and Seattle traffic.
 We boarded our first ferry in Mukilteo – notable to me because of the name, which I found myself repeatedly saying to myself, Mukilteo, Mukilteo.
 Try it.